bayesimpact/bayeshack-interior/README.md

 This paragraph will list the datasets we identified as interesting when we had a quick look at the available sources.
 This is however not a comprehensive list and **we encourage you to dig deeper into the portal**.

+### Recreation Information Database

+This an http API with extensive documentatin that can be found [here](https://usda.github.io/RIDB/).
+Register for an API key [here](https://ridb.recreation.gov/?action=register) and check out my [example notebook](examples/recreation_database_api.ipynb)

+In case you don't feel like using their API, you can download the whole dataset from here https://ridb.recreation.gov/?action=datadownload.

 ### The Integrated Resource Management Applications Portal (IRMA)

 The [portal](https://irma.nps.gov/Portal) offers a large amount of datasets in different formats.
 Notable categories are: